FELLOW

 BIOGRAPHY

-Derwin has spent the last fifteen years in real estate impact investing, community development, and public education with a particular focus on coalescing and maximizing community assets.
-He is a co-founder of Maslow Development Inc., a real estate & community development firm that advises, designs, and develops mixed-use communities anchored by high-quality schools.
+He is the founder and CEO of Adaptive Commons, a real estate development and investment firm that adapts public spaces for public good.
+Prior to Adaptive Commons, Derwin co-founded and co-led Maslow Development Inc., a real estate and community development firm that advises, designs, and develops mixed-use communities anchored by high-quality schools.
 Prior to Maslow, Derwin co-founded and served as the CEO of Gestalt Community Schools, a charter management organization that develops high-quality, community-based charter schools in Memphis, Tennessee.
 Honored by the White House and the U.S. Department of Education, GCS grew into one of the highest-performing networks of schools in Tennessee, anchoring over 40 acres of a mixed-use development that Derwin spearheaded, including a performing arts center and affordable housing.
 Derwin’s work has been featured in numerous publications, including Urban Land Institute’s Urban Land Magazine, The New York Times, and the Wall Street Journal.
-Derwin has held board seats at healthcare, foundation, education, and arts-based companies, including the developer of Crosstown Concourse, a 1,500,000 sq. ft. adaptive reuse of a historic Sears distribution center.
-In 2015, Derwin became the youngest person to chair the board of Memphis Light, Gas and Water, the nation’s largest 3-tier public utility.
-In 2019, he joined the inaugural board of the governor-appointed Tennessee Public Charter School Commission.
-Derwin earned his BA in Psychology from Emory University, an MFA in Creative Writing from Hollins University, a PhD in Educational Psychology from the University of Memphis, and he is a Harvard University Graduate School of Design alumnus, where he was a Loeb Fellow.
-Derwin is also a Broad Fellow and a Fellow of the Aspen Global Leadership Network, where he was selected as a Braddock Scholar.